nsathya1990/Web-Developer-Test/README.md

 - Assumptions?
 - Decisions?
 - What you used to develop and test?
-    (i) I have the 'axios' package to make http requests, fontawesome packages for icons
+(i) I have the 'axios' package to make http requests, fontawesome packages for icons (ii) The orders submitted from the checkout form using POST http request can be viewed here https://apps-web-developer-test-default-rtdb.firebaseio.com/orders.json

 ## What did you think of this test/exercise?